 Scotland’s relationship to England has always been complex and ambivalent.
 By Scottish tradition, in 843, after centuries of internecine wars among the Scottish clans and among the “petty kingdoms” of the Picts, the Scots of Dál Riata, the Britons of Strathclyde and the Angles of Northumbria, Scotland was united under Cínaed mac Ailpín, the king of the Picts, whose name was later anglicized to Kenneth MacAlpin.
-In the thirteenth century King Edward of England conquered Scotland; after the first Scottish war of independence against England, led by William Wallace (Mel Gibson’s Braveheart), there followed several more wars between Scotland and England, until 1603, when the Union of the Crowns joined the two nations under one king, James, and the Act of Union created the United Kingdom of Great Britain in 1707.
-Even as Scots served in the British armed forces and mingled with Englishmen, however, they still had their unique Scottish identity; their accent often betrayed their ethnic difference.
-The Scottish people adopted the English language, but it was not their native Gaelic tongue.
+In the thirteenth century King Edward Longshanks of England, the “Hammer of the Scots,” conquered Scotland.
+After the Scottish war of independence against England, led by William Wallace (Mel Gibson’s Braveheart), there followed several more bloody wars between Scotland and England.

+The connection between “collective narcissism,” meaning that the person felt Scotland to be a greater nation than it was allowed to be within Britain, and the need to secede hints at unresolved issues of separation and individuation that unconsciously give rise to the wish to secede.
 The Scottish story is fascinating.
 The Cypriot-Turkish-born American psychoanalyst Vamık Volkan has shown that large-group psychology is very different from individual psychology; but the need of the large group for clear boundaries may unconsciously echo the individual’s need for a self separate from that of the mother.
 There is also a psychological fit between the leader’s narcissistic needs and those of his followers.
 The Scottish affair deserves a major psychohistorical study (see http://vamikvolkan.com/Large-Group-Psychology-in-Its-Own-Right.php).

 Scotland has voted 55% to 45% to stay in the U.K. which seems to show a degree of political maturity.
 In such a complex phenomenon as secession and separation from the “mother country” there are both conscious and unconscious motives, real and rational reasons, fantastic and irrational drives, individual and group needs, leader’s and followers’ psychology.
 The conscious and “rational” motives such as economics, ethnicity , ideology or religion are of course important, but each of them has its unconscious and irrational aspects as well.
 Identity, both individual and group, is a very complex phenomenon about which entire books have been written.